 While the new library will be a wonderful step forward, we have even bigger dreams.
 The Sonoma County Library is working actively with the City of Santa Rosa, the County of Sonoma, the Roseland Library Coalition, the Sonoma County Public Library Foundation, and other partners on a vision for a permanent library in Roseland.
 By working closely with our partners and community we will create a full-service library that is truly the heart of the Roseland community.

 The Sonoma County Library would like to thank our library supporters for their advocacy in creating a Roseland Community Library.
 We look forward to continuing to meet the needs of our community in achieving our next steps of this dream.

 Please take a minute to complete a survey and let us know what you need from your local library.
-We'll be moving the current Roseland Community Library to a new location in early 2020 and will be open more hours.
+We'll be moving the current Roseland Community Library to a new location in 2020 and will be open more hours.